jay7n/me/assets/mdcontent/README.md

 ## ABOUT ME
 Youchun Li, (or Jayson Li in English),
 was born on Jan 9th, 1985,
-and lives in Shanghai, China.
+and lives in Shanghai, China,
+with 8 years developing experiences.

 * <a href="http://blog.liyo.site" target="_blank" __> blog.liyo.site </a>
 * <a href="http://github.com/jay7n" target="_blank" __> github.com/jay7n </a>